 What to buy

-Before you buy any sort of property it’s important to do your research.
+Before you buy a property, it’s important to know how to invest in property.
 Agents will always tell you they’ve got the right investment property for you, but it’s more important to avoid the wrong ones, says qualified mortgage broker and uno consultant, Aaron.
 “Instead of finding the one needle in the haystack, disregard the problem ones,” he says.

-Aaron says where to buy and what to buy will depend largely on an individual’s circumstances, but as a rule of thumb it’s better to buy land over an apartment.
+Aaron says where to buy and what to buy will depend largely on an individual’s circumstances, but as a general piece of property investment advice, it’s better to buy land over an apartment.
 Land is an appreciating asset (people will always want land) whereas apartment blocks can be stacked one on top of the other, which can lead to oversupply and drive values down.
 “If you’re buying an apartment, you just need to be a bit more savvy,” he says.

 You often gain access to a portion of land when you buy an established property (as opposed to a new property).
 Established properties tend to offer more security because they don’t undergo the same price fluctuations as newer properties do.
 With a new property, there’s a chance you’ll pay more than the property is worth because real estate agents don’t have a guide to the sale history like they do with established properties.